chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 The use of the term "optional" can be (and has been) construed to mean that a server is not required to set that field to one, ever.
-This is due to the conflation of "optional" with the common use of the compliance keyword OPTIONAL in other NFS-related documents.
+This is due to the conflation of the term "optional" with the common use of the compliance keyword OPTIONAL in other NFS-related documents.

 Moreover, this XDR data item is always present.
-The XDR definition does not permit the server not to include the field in its response.
+The protocol's XDR definition does not permit an NFS server not to include the field in its response.
-The imprecision of the construct "If the optional... field is present" can be confusing and should be replaced.

-The following text makes it more clear what was originally
+The following text makes it more clear what was originally intended:
-intended:

-> To process an OFFLOAD_STATUS request, the server must first
+> To process an OFFLOAD_STATUS request, an NFS server must first
-> find an outstanding COPY operation that matches the COPY state ID.
+> find an outstanding COPY operation that matches the request's
+> COPY state ID argument.
 >
 > If that COPY operation is still ongoing, the server forms a response
 > with an osr_complete array containing zero elements, fills in the
 > osr_count field with the number of bytes processed by the COPY
-> operation, and sets the osr_status field to NFS4_OK.
+> operation so far, and sets the osr_status field to NFS4_OK.
 >
-> If the matching copy has completed but the server has not processed
+> If the matching copy has completed but the server has not yet seen
-> the client's CB_OFFLOAD reply, the server forms a response with an
+> or processed the client's CB_OFFLOAD reply, the server forms a
-> osr_complete array containing one element which is set to the final
+> response with an osr_complete array containing one element which is
-> status code of the copy operation.
-It fills in the osr_count field
+> set to the final status code of the copy operation.
+It fills in the
-> with the number of bytes that were processed by the COPY operation,
+> osr_count field with the number of bytes that were processed by the
-> and sets the osr_status to NFS4_OK.
+> COPY operation, and sets the osr_status to NFS4_OK.
 >
 > If the server can find no copy operation that matches the presented
 > COPY state ID, the server sets the osr_status field to